How to Become a Pediatrician: A Step-by-Step Guide For Your Medical Career

 2. Gain Experience in Healthcare

 Gaining hands-on experience in healthcare during your secondary and undergraduate studies is important.
-Whether it’s a part-time job at your local hospital or voluntary roles and internships, it will enhance your medical school application and provide valuable healthcare experience before pursuing an MD degree program.
+Whether it’s a part-time job at your local hospital or voluntary roles/internships, it will enhance your medical school application and provide valuable healthcare experience before pursuing an MD degree program.

 3. Take the MCAT and Apply to Medical School

-During the medical school application process, students must also submit a personal statement, academic transcripts, letters of recommendation and attend medical school interviews.
+During the medical school application process, students must also submit a personal statement, academic transcripts, letters of recommendation and attend medical school interviews (virtually).
 Applications can generally be submitted directly via an individual school’s application system, or through services like the American Medical College Application Service (AMCAS) or Canada’s Ontario Medical School Application Service (OMSAS).
-St. Matthew’s University allows MD program applicants to submit a copy of their AMCAS, AACOMAS, TMDSAS or OMSAS application.
+St. Matthew’s University allows MD program applicants to apply by submitting a verified copy of their AMCAS, AACOMAS, TMDSAS or OMSAS application.

 4. Complete Medical School

 Students take two of the three national licensing exams (USMLE) during medical school.
-The final licensing exam is taken during or after residency training.
+At SMUSOM, this is required even if MD program participants do not plan to practice in the U.S. The final licensing exam is usually taken during residency training.

 5. Pursue a Pediatric Residency Program

-After completing an MD degree, those aiming to become pediatricians must pursue a pediatric residency at a hospital or medical center.
-A basic pediatric residency program lasts a minimum of three years, while students who seek a pediatric subspecialty, including pediatric surgery or pediatric emergency medicine, must complete additional training.
+After completing an MD degree program, those aiming to become pediatricians will pursue a pediatric residency at a hospital or medical center.
+A basic pediatric residency program lasts a minimum of three years, while students who seek to practice in a pediatric subspecialty, including pediatric surgery or pediatric emergency medicine, must complete additional pediatrician training in a fellowship program after residency.

 6. Pursue Board Certification and Fellowship